ELEN-Workshops-and-LDI/LDI-ML/README.md

 Scripts can be run using jupyter notebook.

-## Input Data
+## Input Data (data folder)
 ### Downloaded Datasets
 Downloaded datasets included in this file, primarily include the ALL_water_share_trading.csv, which is the dataset of all water trades in Australia, from the official water share register (https://waterregister.vic.gov.au/water-trading/water-share-trading)

-Stock data is also included in the SP500_data, for later analysis
+ASX200 data is also included in the data folder, for later analysis

 ### Fetching Exogenous Data
-So we fetch exogenous data via the GET_WATER_DATA_ONLINE scripts.
+So we fetch exogenous data via the [A1] - GET_EXOG_VARS scripts.

 We use the Sensor Observation Service (SOS) to fetch the data. using the official Sensor Observation Service (SOS) API. (http://www.bom.gov.au/waterdata/wiski-web-public/Guide%20to%20Sensor%20Observation%20Services%20(SOS2)%20for%20Water%20Data%20%20Online%20v1.0.1.pdf)